cds-snc/gcds-docs/pull_request_template.md

 ---

 **Content checklist (if applicable)**
+For content, include the following with your approval:
 - [ ] I understand the context and intent of the content changes.
 - [ ] I have reviewed all content for clarity, readability, tone, and plain language alignment.
 - [ ] I have reviewed English and French content for accuracy, terminology consistency, and parity.